Criticism of atheism: Atheism and science

-Francis Collins, the American physician and geneticist who lead the Human Genome Project, argues that theism is more rational than atheism.
+Francis Collins, the American physician and geneticist who led the Human Genome Project, argues that theism is more rational than atheism.
 Collins also found Lewis persuasive and after reading Mere Christianity came to believe that a rational person would be more likely to believe in a god.
 Collins argues: "How is it that we, and all other members of our species, unique in the animal kingdom, know what's right and what's wrong...
 I reject the idea that that is an evolutionary consequence, because that moral law sometimes tells us that the right thing to do is very self-destructive.
 If I'm walking down the riverbank, and a man is drowning, even if I don't know how to swim very well, I feel this urge that the right thing to do is to try to save that person.
 Evolution would tell me exactly the opposite: preserve your DNA.
 Who cares about the guy who's drowning?
 He's one of the weaker ones, let him go.
 It's your DNA that needs to survive.
 And yet that's not what's written within me".

 Dawkins addresses this criticism by showing that the evolutionary process can account for the development of altruistic traits in organisms.
-However, molecular biologist Kenneth R. Miller argues that Dawkin's conception of evolution and morality is a misunderstanding of sociobiology since though evolution would have provided the biological drives and desires we have, it does not tell us what is good or right or wrong or moral.
+However, molecular biologist Kenneth R. Miller argues that Dawkins' conception of evolution and morality is a misunderstanding of sociobiology since though evolution would have provided the biological drives and desires we have, it does not tell us what is good or right or wrong or moral.